 Create a registry backup before performing the registry steps.
 You can create a registry backup by clicking File and selecting Export from the left pane.
 Export the file and save it anywhere on your computer.
 You should perform this export in every place where you require changing the registry.

-Also check: windows 10 screensaver settings
+Also check: Windows 10 screensaver settings

-To modify the permissions you will need to edit the register key.
+To modify the permissions you will need to edit the registry key.
 For this, press Windows key and also press R key simultaneously.
 Type the command regedit in the run dialog box and press Enter key.
 A Registry editor window will appear in front of you.

 Press the CTRL key and the F key simultaneously.
 Type the following value and click on Find Next in the Find What dialogue box.

 After it searches the key, expands this key to look for the folder which is named as 26.